JesusTheHun/dashboard-swarm/README.md

 Master is the head of development.
 Use releases to build the extension.

+Vanilla ES6 is used for background & content scripts ReactJS is used for the popup

 # Extension development

-In the extension directory :
+In the ```chrome-extension``` directory :

 ```bash
 npm run dev